Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Encourages consistent variable names

 A common problem is that semantically identical variables have different names depending on their contexts.
-This syntax would encourage authors to use the same variable name when calling a function as the argument name, which would increase consistency of variable names used and hence also readability.
+This syntax would encourage authors to use the same variable name when calling a function as the argument name, which would increase consistency of variable names used and hence improve readability.

 Highlights arguments not following this pattern